Wednesday, July 31, 2024

 Below: the village church.

 And who can complain about the absence of decay?
 Me, I guess.
 As one who absolutely loves walking around old ruins that are the epitome of authentic, the planned nature of the current village doesn't sit well.
 Today's Apremont is the re-creation of an idealized medieval village, the brainchild of an industrialist who married into the family that owned the chateau.
 In the period between WWI and WWII, Eugene Scheider bought up most of the houses in the village.
 Buildings that didn't fit the desired esthetic were torn down.
 Schneider hired architects to transform what was left into an ideal of "Berry medieval" architecture, adding turrets and half-timbering and mullioned windows and tiled roofs.
-All of the shutters are painted the same, bespoke color.
+Many of the shutters are painted the same, bespoke color.

 The front of the church and a "perfect" medieval house.